-Git as a version control system is very popular nowadays.
-It is convenient not just because you can do many different operations with it, including such git commands as git revert, git push, git reset, git rebase, or many more, but it also can permit you to restore deleted files.
+Git, as a version control system, is very popular nowadays.
+Developers often make mistakes or encounter errors, such as accidentally deleting files.
+It is convenient not just because you can do many different operations with it, including such git commands as git revert, git push, git reset, git rebase, or many more.
+But it can also permit you to restore deleted files.
+Developers can recover from these mistakes using Git’s tools.

 Fortunately, for us, Git really has the right tools to do so.
+Git’s recovery features are especially useful when files are accidentally deleted.
 Thus, we are going to discuss one of the ways that will allow us to recover deleted files, named the GIT RESTORE function.

 Behold – git restore